Piles of cardboard sheets have been sitting on my shelves for some time, and I was wondering what I could do with them.

 Add fake snow to the edges of the windows.

-Then add snow to the roof and around the chimney.
+Add snow to the roof and around the chimney.

 I also like to add more snow to the sisal trees, to make them more snowy.